kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduler-perf-tuning.md

 <!-- body -->

-In large clusters, you can tune the scheduler's behaviour balancing scheduling outcomes between latency (new Pods are placed quickly) and accuracy (the scheduler rarely makes poor placement decisions).
+In large clusters, you can tune the scheduler's behavior balancing scheduling outcomes between latency (new Pods are placed quickly) and accuracy (the scheduler rarely makes poor placement decisions).